Sack of Rome (410): First Visigothic invasion of Italy

 Before payment could be received, however, the Eastern Roman Emperor Arcadius died of illness on 1 May 408.
 He was succeeded by his young son, Theodosius II.
 Honorius wanted to go East to secure his nephew's succession, but Stilicho convinced him to stay and allow Stilicho himself to go instead.

 Olympius, a palatine official and an enemy of Stilicho's, spread false rumors that Stilicho planned to place his own son Eucherius on the throne of the East, and many came to believe them.
 Roman soldiers mutinied and began killing officials who were known supporters of Stilicho.
 Stilicho's barbarian troops offered to attack the mutineers, but Stilicho forbade it.
 Stilicho instead went to Ravenna to meet with the Emperor to resolve the crisis.

 Honorius, now believing the rumors of Stilicho's treason, ordered his arrest.
 Stilicho sought sanctuary in a church in Ravenna, but he was lured out with promises of safety.
-Stepping outside, he was arrested and told he was to be immediately executed on Honorius' orders.
+Stepping outside, he was arrested and told he was to be immediately executed on Honorius's orders.
 Stilicho refused to allow his followers to resist, and he was executed on 22 August 408.
 Stilicho's execution stopped the payment to Alaric and his Visigoths, who had received none of it.

 The half-Vandal, half-Roman general is credited with keeping the Western Roman Empire from crumbling during his 13 years of rule, and his death would have profound repercussions for the West.
 His son Eucherius was executed shortly after in Rome.

 Olympius was appointed magister officiorum and replaced Stilicho as the power behind the throne.
 His new government was strongly anti-Germanic and obsessed with purging any and all of Stilicho's former supporters.
 Roman soldiers began to indiscriminately slaughter allied barbarian foederati soldiers and their families in Roman cities.
 Thousands of them fled Italy and sought refuge with Alaric in Noricum.
 Zosimus reports the number of refugees as 30,000, but Peter Heather and Thomas Burns believe that number is impossibly high.
 Heather argues that Zosimus had misread his source and that 30,000 is the total number of fighting-men under Alaric's command after the refugees joined Alaric.